ZAdamMac/Tarnished-Tale/documentation.md

 The columns of the table `users` are:
 - `userID`, in smashed case.
 Casing for display purposes comes from the login request anyway.
-- `passHash`, a UTF-8-encoded string, the salted hash of the corresponding password.
+- `passHash`, in bytes, the salted hash of the corresponding password.
 Via bcrypt each password is individually salted for security.
 - `isAdmin`, boolean value denoting admin permissions for this account.
 - `isBanned`, boolean value denoting the ban-state of the system.
 - `banexpy`, a string denoting the date on which the corresponding ban expires.